What Is a Film Fixer? The Complete Guide to Production Fixers

 How international productions navigate Brazil's vast and unpredictable filming terrain — from ANCINE audiovisual incentives and IBAMA environmental clearances to assembling Portuguese-speaking crews across a continent-sized country with locations nowhere else on earth can replicate

-A film fixer is the local production professional who stands between an international crew's ambition and the sprawling reality of shooting in a foreign country.
+Here is how this works in practice.
+A film fixer is the local production pro who stands between a global crews's ambition and the sprawling reality of shooting in a foreign country.
 In Brazil, that reality is unlike anywhere else.
 The country stretches across three time zones, contains the largest tropical rainforest on the planet, hosts megacities where forty-story towers overlook favelas clinging to hillsides, and preserves colonial towns that have barely changed in three centuries.
-It also presents one of the most complex bureaucratic environments in international production — where a single shoot might require municipal permits from a Prefeitura, heritage clearances from IPHAN, environmental authorization from IBAMA, and coordination with ANCINE for audiovisual fund eligibility, all conducted in Portuguese through institutions whose processes resist shortcuts.
+It also presents one of the most complex bureaucratic environments in global shoots — where a single shoot might need city permits from a Prefeitura, heritage clearances from IPHAN, site-level sign-off from IBAMA, and planning with ANCINE for audiovisual fund eligibility, all conducted in Portuguese through institutions whose processes resist shortcuts.
 The fixer role grew out of journalism, where foreign correspondents depended on local contacts who could open doors and decode unfamiliar systems.
 The film industry borrowed that concept and stretched it far beyond its origins.
-A journalist's fixer in Rio de Janeiro might arrange a single interview in a favela community; a production fixer in Brazil coordinates months of logistics spanning the Amazon basin, the beaches of Fernando de Noronha, and the studios of Globo in Jacarepaguá, managing crews, customs, budgets in BRL, and the particular rhythms of a country where Carnival season can shut down an entire city for a week.
+A journalist's fixer in Rio de Janeiro might arrange a single interview in a favela community.
+A production fixer in Brazil sets up months of logistics spanning the Amazon basin, the beaches of Fernando de Noronha, and the studios of Globo in Jacarepaguá, managing crews, customs, budgets in BRL, and the specific rhythms of a country where Carnival season can shut down an entire city for a week.
 This guide explains what fixers do, when you need one, how the role compares to a line producer or coordinator, what shapes pricing, and how to select the right partner for your production in Brazil.

 As Fixers in Brazil, we bring local expertise to international productions filming in Brazil.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.